shauray8/turing/Aten/readme.md

 - Use divide and conquer --> its just strassen and it SUCKS!!
 [X]
 - Coppersmith-Winogard
 - Blas method
-- using vector intrinsics ! (it may improve the performance __m256 reg)
+- using vector intrinsics ! (it may improve the performance __ __m256 reg __)
   - its TOUGH I'll try implimenting this for a couple of days if I fail to do so I will shift to other more sophesticated algorithms !'
+- I give up for now not doing it for a couple of days focusing on the tensor part of it !